bhisaac/5eFP/5eFP-SRD.md

 - Attack rolls against the creature have advantage.
 - Any attack that hits the creature is a critical hit if the attacker is within 5 feet of the creature.

-# 5eFP SRD \[playtest]

-Welcome to the fifth edition focus practice (5eFP), a new tabletop roleplaying game (TRPG) experience combining fun and immersive gameplay with deepening levels of self-exploration.

-Inspired by the d20 fifth edition rules, 5eFP emerges as a completely new body of work whose core rules are system agnostic.
-Freely use these rules within any interactive storytelling game seeking 5eFP wisdom.

-***Focus.*** Learning and gaining proficiency requires focus, time, and attention.
-Focus begins with cultivating greater awareness of thoughts, feelings, and instincts as sensations arise within the body.
-Reaching the next level of experience brings about greater awareness and deeper access to life's energy sourced from within ourselves.

-***Practice.*** Focus alone isn't enough.
-Results require real doing through regular and consistent gameplay.
-We transform TRPGs into a mindful practice.
-Practices are activities we return to because they feed us in some way.
-Successful practices provide a kind of nutrient missing in other activities.
-Regularly playing 5eFP games from beginning to end, fully conscious and aware at least once per month, is our practice.

-### THE FIVE SKILLS

-The five skills are used in all TRPGs and interactive storytelling games.
-5eFP skills grant deeper story access and greater player agency while encouraging their growth within the player characters (PCs) and our real life (RL).
-The five skills remind us of our abilities and our free agency.

-### INSPIRATION

-5eFP games use inspiration points.
-At the start of each game, the game master (GM) awards one inspiration point to PCs with one or fewer inspiration points.
-Each player (GM included) then chooses and dedicates two of the five skills by saying them out loud to one another.

-PCs may spend inspiration at any time during the game to activate an inspired version of a 5eFP skill dedicated at the beginning of the game.
-PCs regain use of this feature at the beginning of their next turn.

-Alternatively, PCs may save up to 2 inspiration points for later.
-Any unused inspiration points carry over to the next game.

-Items, effects, or features within the game may provide exceptions to these rules.

-### SKILL DESCRIPTIONS

-***Insight.*** Your insight imbues inward sight, granting vision beneath surface impressions.
->>> INSPIRED: Your character can easily determine sincerity, true motives, and intentions within the current scene.
-Illusions, misdirections, disguises, or actions with the intent to deceive appear transparent to you.
-Your GM refunds your inspiration if no additional information is gained.

-***Medicine.*** Your medicine stabilizes wounds.
->>> INSPIRED: Choose any number of targets your character can see within 30 feet who are unconscious or dying.
-Each target immediately stabilizes and wakes up with minimum health.

-***Perception.*** Your perception enables you to spot, hear, or otherwise detect the presence of something.
->>> INSPIRED: Your character receives all available pieces of information regarding the current scene.
-Hidden doors, creatures, traps, ambushes, whispered conversations.
-Anything arising from sense data or information gained through the five senses.
-Your GM refunds your inspiration if no additional information is gained.

-***Performance.*** Your performance allows the satisfying completion of one action.
->>> INSPIRED: Whenever your character declares an action on their turn, you may use this feature to decide the outcome of the action and whether or not it was successful.
-You must choose to use your inspiration in this way before rolling any dice and before the game master declares the result of your action.

-***Survival.*** Your survival awards expanded capacities, allowing you to identify and acquire new advantages, qualities, or skills.
->>> INSPIRED: Your character finds a path leading to another desired location on the current map.
-The revealed path is one of many potential pathways.
-This is the swiftest path. </br></br>
->>> Once per game session, you can use your inspired 5eFP Survival to activate the inspired version of a 5eFP skill you didn't dedicate at the beginning of the game.

 ---

 ### RECOMMENDED READING